1. Purpose of policy

 (c) to the Chief Financial Officer to maintain this sub-schedule.

-8.4 The USC Human Resource Management Schedule of Sub-Delegations is a sub-schedule to the USC Delegations Schedule.
-Under this Policy, Council gives authority to:
+8.4 The USC Human Resource Management Schedule of Sub-Delegations is a sub-schedule to the USC Delegations Schedule and Preamble.
+Under this policy, Council gives authority to:

 (a) the Vice-Chancellor and President to delegate in writing, authority for specific Human Resource activities to an appropriately qualified staff member; and